kalyaninagaraj/all-india-radio-skill/README.md

 Plays the latest news bulletin from All India Radio.

 ## About
+By default, this skill plays the national news in English, and the regional news from Pune in Marathi.
+To change the language and local station settings, update the configuration on the [home.mycroft.ai](https://home.mycroft.ai)

+The pre-recorded news bulletins are streamed from All India Radio's News Service Division.
+For more information, visit their [podcast page](http://www.newsonair.nic.in/Podcast.aspx).

 ## Examples
 * "Play All India Radio"
 * "Play the national news on All India Radio"